Skip to main content

 2. Date of birth

-An individual with significant responsibility for managing the merchant and/or significant responsibility to enter the company contractually with Payrix, such as an executive officer or senior manager (e.g., Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, Managing Member, General Partner, President, Vice President, Treasurer, or any other individual who regularly performs similar functions).
+For example, a Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, Managing Member, General Partner, President, Vice President, Treasurer, or any other individual who regularly performs similar functions.
+These individuals with significant responsibility for the merchant must be identified as a control prong.

-At minimum, the following information about the individual must be collected, verified and screened:
+At a minimum, the following information about the individual must be collected, verified, and screened:

 1. Legal name